How a Certified Recovery Coach Helps You Manifest Happiness & Fulfillment in Recovery.

 The Role of a Certified Recovery Coach

-Whether you're considering getting sober or have gone to treatment or detox, you already know that the real work begins once you leave treatment.
-Once you are discharged you embark on your journey back into your personal and professional life without your drug or drink of choice.
+Whether you're considering getting sober or are presently in treatment, you already know that the real work in recovery begins once you leave treatment.
+The moment you are discharged you embark on your journey back into your personal and professional life without your crutch, a drink or substance of choice.
 This is when your recovery begins.

 It’s no secret - recovery works when you have ongoing support.
 For many, this means you’ll need to be more involved than attending Twelve Step meetings or other self-help groups.
 Recovery is about connecting to others who have experienced the same struggles and barriers and building rapport within this community.